drewgilbert-lab/dbt_opsdb/CONTRIBUTING.md

 LIMIT 10;
 ```

-If the field doesn't exist, wait for the next Fivetran sync (up to 6 hours) or check Fivetran UI for sync status.
+If the field doesn't exist, wait for the next daily Fivetran sync (21:49 PST) or check Fivetran UI for sync status.

 ### Q: Why isn't my new field showing up in dashboards?